vikkieessien/Growth_analytics_dbt/README.md

 # Growth Analytics dbt Project

-A marketing analytics pipeline that transforms raw app data into business-ready insights on user acquisition, retention and revenue.
+A marketing analytics pipeline that transforms raw app data into business-ready insights on user acquisition, retention, and revenue.

 Built with **dbt** and **BigQuery**, exposed to **Tableau** for reporting.